Best Art Direction 2021 header

-We’d buy an art book for any of the games below, not only because they’d be pretty to look at but also because we want to appreciate the direction and design of the art within every game listed below.
+We’d buy an art book for any of the games below, not only because they’re pretty to look at, but because we want to appreciate the direction and design of the art within every game listed.

 Here are our picks for the Best Art Direction in Video Games from 2021.